-The diaphragm is a dome-shaped muscle that separates the chest cavity from the abdomen.
-It plays an extremely important role in breathing.
-Hiccuping happens when your diaphragm involuntarily contracts.
+From holding your breath to drinking cold water, many people have tactics to get rid of the hiccups.
+But asking the question of what causes them in the first place can be a good place to start!
+Hiccupping happens when the diaphragm involuntarily contracts.
+The diaphragm is a dome-shaped muscle that separates the chest cavity from the abdomen, and it plays a key role in breathing.
 This contraction of the diaphragm then causes an immediate and brief closure of the vocal cords, which produces the characteristic sound of a hiccup.

-Still, the cause of most attacks of the hiccups remains a mystery.
-For the most part, hiccups are not significant or serious in any medical sense.
+For the most part, hiccups aren’t significant or serious in any medical sense.
 Most bouts of the hiccups are brief, even though when you have the hiccups, they seem to last forever.
 In the rarest of all cases, an attack of the hiccups can last for a very long time and lead to exhaustion.
-When this happens, it's possible that the person needs medical attention in order to "paralyze" the diaphragm and stop the hiccuping.
-Luckily, most cases of the hiccups can be "cured" just by holding your breath!Alice!
+When this happens, it's possible that the person needs medical attention in order to paralyze the diaphragm and stop the hiccupping.
+Luckily, most cases of the hiccups can be cured just by holding your breath!Alice!